sphinx-labs/sphinx/README.md

 ## Key features:

+TODO(md): update this bullet point and related language in the docs.
 * **Fully compatible with Forge Scripts**: You integrate Sphinx with minimal changes to your existing Forge scripts.

 * **Gasless deployments**: You don't need to worry about securing a funded private key or getting native gas tokens on any chain.
 Instead, simply maintain a balance of USDC on a single chain to fund deployments across all chains.